Malashri

-Her debut film Nanjundi Kalyana was a major box office success, which was her breakthrough.
-Throughout the 90's she starred in several successful films like: Gajapathi Garvabhanga (1989), Policena Hendthi (1990), Kitturina Huli (1990), Rani Maharani (1990), Mruthyunjaya (1990), Hrudaya Haadithu (1991), Ramachaari (1991), Belli Kalungura (1992), Solillada Saradara (1993) and Gadibidi Aliya (1995) establishing herself as one of the top heroines of the Kannada film industry.
+Her debut film Nanjundi Kalyana with Raghavendra Rajkumar was a major box office success, which was her breakthrough.
+Throughout the '90s, she starred in several successful films like: Gajapathi Garvabhanga (1989), Policena Hendthi (1990), Kitturina Huli (1990), Rani Maharani (1990), Mruthyunjaya (1990), Hrudaya Haadithu (1991), Ramachaari (1991), Belli Kalungura (1992), Solillada Saradara (1993) and Gadibidi Aliya (1995), establishing herself as one of the top heroines of the Kannada film industry.
 In 1992, she starred in 19 films, breaking the 24-year-old record of highest releases in Kannada in a lead role in a single year, held by Dr. Rajkumar.
-She won the Filmfare Award for Best Actress in 1991 for her performance as a young woman inflicted with an incurable heart disease.
-In 2015 she won her first Karnataka State Film Award for Best Actress for her action-oriented role in Ganga.
+She won the Filmfare Award for Best Actress in 1991 for her performance as a young woman inflicted with an incurable heart disease in the movie Hrudaya Haadithu.
+In 2015, she won her first Karnataka State Film Award for Best Actress for her action-oriented role in Ganga.
+She was considered Hema Malini of Kannada cinema by Dr. Rajkumar.